Mechanical-Advantage/AdvantageScope/docs/docs/overview/language-support.md

 # 🌐 Language Support {#language-support}

 AdvantageScope supports multiple languages to provide a localized experience for teams worldwide.
-The following languages are currently available:
+The following languages are currently available and supported by the AdvantageScope documentation, desktop app, mobile apps (AdvantageScope XR and AdvantageTune), and AdvantageScope Lite (on Systemcore and in the FIRST Driver Station).

 - English (US)
 - Spanish (Latin America)